-Yet, data protection authorities argue that even a temporary loss of personal data due for instance to a power failure or a denial of service attach would fall under the definition of a data breach.
+Yet, data protection authorities argue that even a temporary loss of personal data due for instance to a power failure or a denial of service attack would fall under the definition of a data breach.
 Indeed, the GDPR requires to put in place measures able to ensure the ongoing confidentiality of personal data and to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident.
-It is likely that a minor temporary unavailability of personal data will not lead to a notification obligation, but it shall be assessed as data breach.
+It is likely that minor temporary unavailability of personal data will not lead to a notification obligation, but it shall be assessed as a data breach.

 1. Track data and their usage in your systems and in your suppliers’ systems

 The article 29 Working Party emphasized that the GDPR requires to adopt adequate security measures and that